 How Do Burglar Alarm Systems Work?

 Alarm systems incorporate a variety of devices linked together either by wires or wirelessly.
-The system is turned on (armed) and off (disarmed) by means of a keypad or remotely by means of a keyfob.
+The system is turned on (armed) and off (disarmed) by means of a keypad or remotely by means of a keyfob or smart phone.
 When an intruder enters and trips the system while it is armed, a siren sounds on the premises and a signal is transmitted to the monitoring station who will notify those you have indicated you want called.
 The various components are explained below:

 The heart of the alarm system and determines all the features of the system.
 Each control panel can handle a certain number of zones (each door contact, motion detector, etc. are put on a separate zone).
 You can get systems from 6 right up to 128 zones.
 Any future expansions should be considered when choosing the control panel.
 It consists of a main circuit board inside a metal cabinet and is usually located in the basement or somewhere out of the way.
 You seldom need to access it.
 All devices in the system connect to this control.

 Keypads are what you use to arm and disarm the system.
 They also tell you the status of the system and each detector .
 You can get keypads with an LCD readout as shown in this picture and usually cost a little more, or they can have lights to show the status of the different devices, or zones.
 Keyfobs go on your keychain and are used to arm and disarm the system from inside or outside the building.
 Your system must have wireless capability for them to work.
 You can also have the option of controlling your system from a smart phone.